Oweis-Nd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Why?
 find . -type d -path './*' print | wc -l this count the number of directory and subdirectory in the current directory and hidden directories
 Why?
+ls -t1 | head -n 10 this display the 10 newest files in the current directory. one file per line, sorted from the newest to the oldest
+Why?
 cut -d ':' -f 1,6 and the file display all user and their home directories sorted by user, based on the file Why? rev this reverse the input